kanyun-inc/ytk-learn/docs/data_format.md

   - regression:  real number, e.g. 122.23
   - binary classification: 0 or 1
   - binary cross_entropy: real number, belongs to [0, 1], e.g. 0.245
-  - multiclass classficication: one-hot coding,  length of labels is equal to class number, e.g. 0, 0, 1, 0 means that target is class2 in 4 classes(class_0, class_1, class_2, class_3)
+  - multiclass classficication: integer number from 0 to K-1, K is class number.
   - multiclass cross_entropy: length of labels is equal to class number, sum of labels equals to 1, e.g. 0.2,0.1,0.4,0.3 (4 class in total)